 Generally, cantons offer competitive CIT rates for cantonal and communal tax purposes.
 Depending on the specific cantonal and communal tax location in Switzerland, the ordinary overall (federal, cantonal, and communal) CIT rates applicable on profit before tax may vary between 11.9% and 21.6% (see the Overall tax rates in the Taxes on corporate income section).
 The cantons continually try to improve their attractiveness as business locations.
 It is at the sole discretion of the cantons to credit CIT against the capital tax to reduce the overall tax burden (see Capital tax in the Other taxes section).
 With the Swiss tax reform, a patent box was introduced at cantonal and communal levels on 1 January 2020 reducing CIT on license income from qualifying patents.
 There is further, in most of the cantons, the option to apply for an R&D super deduction (see Federal Act on Tax Reform and AHV Financing (TRAF) in the Significant developments section).

 In addition, many cantons offer tax incentives for newly established companies or for expansion investments, such as tax holidays or significant tax relief for cantonal and communal tax purposes for up to ten years.
 In some specific economic development regions and regional centres, a tax holiday may even be granted for federal CIT purposes if certain conditions are met.

-On 1 January 2020 a patent box was introduced at cantonal and communal levels reducing CIT on income from qualifying patents.
+On 1 January 2020, a patent box was introduced at cantonal and communal levels reducing CIT on income from qualifying patents.
 The proportion of income from patents and similar rights to the extent it is based on qualifying R&D expenses in Switzerland is exempt from CIT up to a maximum of 90% (depending on the cantonal implementation) capped with a maximum relief that is linked to overall relevant income of the company.
 To enter the patent box, previously incurred R&D expenses that arose to develop the respective patents will have to be taxed at the applicable CIT rate based on a company’s location of corporate residence in Switzerland.
-The magnitude of the patent box benefits vary from canton to canton.
+The magnitude of the patent box benefits varies from canton to canton.

 Foreign tax credit